WheelerLab/QTPipe/Pipeline_outline.md

 -l | --librarytype)
 >The lib type defines a feature granted by Salmon.
 Salmon requires that you input what type of alignment you have, whether paired end, single end etc. Salmon provides an A option by which it can automatically infer what type of reads are used.
 This is used as a default here.
 As such this argument is **_optional_** but recommended if the lib type is known.
 For full list of library types please see the [salmon documentation](http://salmon.readthedocs.io/en/latest/salmon.html#what-s-this-libtype).

--o | --outputdirectory) #directory where you'd like to send all your quantification files
+-o | --outputdirectory)
 >Output directory where you would like to send your quantification files.
 Outputs will be structured as $OutputDirectory/${Sample}\_salmon etc. with each ${Sample}\_salmon being a directory that contains the quant.sf files for each sample.
-These files will be independently compiled into a single expression file in order for matrixEQTL processing. **_optional_**
+These files will be independently compiled into a single expression file in order for matrixEQTL processing. **warning** it is very important that this directory not have any unwanted quantification files already within it, particularly when running within the pipeline as this will create problems downstream.
+This is thus a **_recommended_** option

 -s | --samplelist)
 >The list of samples you would like to process with salmon.
 This option is provided in order to let one easily subset the alignments you wish to quantify.
 To run on all samples, simply feed it a complete list of samples.
 Sample lists assume the structure of the fastq list generated by the star_loop script.
 This is a **_required_** argument.